dirtybrie/stringbean/README.md

 change them (suprisingly) and the libraries that give out hotspots tell the recipient not to change the passwords either.
-If a hotspot has the default name like ATT-WIFI-aX4D chances are they kept the password since they didn't bother changing the name.
+If a hotspot has the default name like ATT-WIFI-aX4D chances are they kept the password since they didn't bother changing the ESSID.

-This program will generate randome strings/texts over and over and append those strings to a file.
+This program will generate randome strings/texts over and over and append those strings to a file with a length and line limit of your chosing.
 The strings by default consist of uppercase;lowercase characters and numbers only.
+(Since thats how most hotspots generate their passwords)

 If for some reason you do not have a Documents in your User directory This program will through an error.
 Just make one